Binary vision: The merging black hole binary mass distribution via iterative density estimation: Method

 \subsection{Iterative Reweighting}

-The above discussion suggests an iterative procedure where, beginning with both biased PE samples and a biased population KDE, one may be improved in turn using the other, until -- ideally -- reaching a stationary state, where both the sample draws and the corresponding population estimates are unbiased (up to more fundamental limitations of PE and of our KDE).
-This iterative strategy is similar to the Expectation-Maximization (EM) algorithm~\citep{10.2307/2984875}, a popular method to estimate parameters for statistical models when there are missing or incomplete data.
+The above discussion suggests an iterative procedure where, beginning with both biased PE samples and a biased population KDE, one may be improved in turn using the other, finally reaching a stationary state where -- ideally -- both the sample draws and the corresponding population estimates are unbiased.
+This iterative strategy is similar to the expectation-maximization algorithm~\citep{10.2307/2984875}, a popular method to estimate parameters for statistical models when there are missing or incomplete data.

 Our basic algorithm follows these steps: \begin{enumerate} \item For each GW event, draw Poisson distributed (with mean 1) PE samples weighted by the current estimate of population density $\hat{p}_{\rm pop}$ \item Create an awKDE from this sample set, optimizing the global bandwidth (and sensitivity parameter $\alpha$, if not fixed) \item Update the current population estimate using one or more KDEs and the selection function, and go to step 1. \end{enumerate} In more detail, in step 1 we draw PE samples with probability proportional to the ratio of $\hat{p}_{\rm pop}(\vec{\theta}_i^k)$ to the PE prior distribution.
 Step 2 reproduces our previous awKDE method.
 Step 3 relates the KDE of \emph{detected} events to an estimate of the true population distribution, hence in general it requires us to compensate for the selection function over the event parameter space: i.e.\ we estimate the true distribution by the KDE of detected events divided by the probability of detection, as detailed in \citep[section 3.1]{Sadiq:2021fin}.